lussytea/english-for-designers/06-storytelling/index.md

 OK, that's not quite true.
 Let’s make a short break here to draw a background.

-At that time I attended a higher vocation film school focusing on film directing.
-But as our filming went, I found out, I'm passionate about telling a story through decorations, furniture, and props more than anything else.
+I was attending a vocational film school focusing on film directing.
+But as our filming went on, I found out, I'm passionate about telling a story through decorations, furniture, and props more than anything else.
 I started building sets for short and student movies.

-At the same time, I made diaries under my small brand, for which I "designed" pages to the diaries, logo, websites, etc.
+At the same time, I made diaries under my small brand, for which I "designed" pages, logo, websites, etc.

 So it wasn't the literal beginning of everything, but at least the part I want to tell.
 Plus, it's not nice to destroy a good story with the truth!